 Vibrations on Jeep Wranglers are a common occurrence and can really leave you pulling your hair out from frustration if you can’t find the cause.
 It’s also a bit tricky to self-diagnose since you need to be in motion, usually at any speed between 10mph and 50mph, to recreate the symptoms.
 This article will cover most of the possible causes of vibrations and what you need to determine to properly diagnose each.

-The most common cause for Jeep Wranglers to vibrate are improperly balanced tires.
+The most common cause for Jeep Wranglers to vibrate is improperly balanced tires.
 Other causes can be any of the following:

 - Bad Driveshaft